Detrilemma/Pokle-Solver/README.md

 ## Project Notes:
 ### To Do:
-- Make the ColorTable constructor inherit from the parent
+- reconfigure the possible tables methods to conform to DRY
+- use a dataclass wherever applicable
 - Hot tip from Sonnet 4.5 in the compare() method: "For even more performance, consider caching ColorCard objects or using object pooling if you're calling this millions of times."
 - Test implementing my own combination function vs itertools function
 - test making the Table.compare() method more readable